Quick start for CueNIMBY

 - Optional but recommended:

-for most reliable notifications (brew install terminal-notifier
+terminal-notifierfor most reliable notifications (brew install terminal-notifier) - Alternative:

-) - Built-in fallback: osascript (no additional install required)
+pyncfor enhanced notifications (pip install pync) - Built-in fallback: osascript (no additional install required)

 Windows: